Xre0uS/PhishingDetectorWithML101LetsGo/ML model/readme.md

 To run the python webapp, download both ```phishing_detector.pkl``` and ```webdetector.py```, point to the correct local path of ```phishing_detector.pkl``` then run ```webdetector.py```, submit requests via POST to ```http://127.0.0.1:2408/```

-Libraries needed: uvicorn. fastapi, joblib, pydanti
+Libraries needed: uvicorn. fastapi, joblib, pydantic

 Follow the format here(0 is not malicious, 1 is malicious):